r00li/CarCluster/README.md

 ### Supported instrument clusters
 Currently fully tested and supported are the following instrument clusters:

-- VW Polo 6R (Also known as Polo mark 5, PQ-25)
+- VW Polo 5 (Also known as Polo 6R, PQ25 platform)
+- Škoda Superb 2 (PQ46 platform)
+- VW T-Cross* (MQB platform)
-- VW T-Cross (MQB)
+- VW Golf 7 (MQB platform)

-This project supports both the older VW PQ platform cars (like the Polo) and newer VW MQB platform cars.
-Generally compatibility between different MQB platform clusters should be higher, so that may be a safer bet.
-However not all functionality is currently supported on those.
+This project supports both the older VW PQ platform cars (like the Polo and Superb) and newer VW MQB platform cars.
+Your best bet is probably the Polo cluster since it has the most features tested and working.
+MQB clusters are still missing some functionality (mostly various indicators).
 For both platforms some modifications might be needed based on the specific car model, so if you are unsure, get the specific clusters mentioned here.

+***Newer MQB platform clusters like the T-Cross should be avoided**.
+After some (unknown) time they will enter into component protection mode which will flash the display and make most of the indicators useless.
+There is no known solution for this as of yet.
+I highly recommend you stick to older cars like Golf 7.

 You can get these clusters from ebay, your local scrapyard, or if you are in EU: [rrr.lt](rrr.lt/) .
 No matter where you get them, they should cost you around 50€.